 The Toronto Dermatology Centre is one of the best places in Canada to manage your melasma.
 Our staff of outstanding dermatologists and estheticians can offer both a comprehensive assessment and diagnosis of your skin, and also discuss all the treatment options including: sunscreen recommendations, prescription creams, over the counter treatments, physician-grade skin products exclusive to our clinic, and education on natural and alternative treatment options.
-As well, our Toronto dermatology clinic offers peels (medical-grade), microdermabrasion (medical-grade SilkPeel Dermalinfusion), and medical-grade laser and light devices (e.g. Broad-Band Light and ProFractional laser) to fade the brown spots and discolouration of the skin.
+As well, our Toronto dermatology clinic offers peels (medical-grade such as TCA), microdermabrasion (medical-grade SilkPeel Dermalinfusion), and medical-grade laser and light devices (e.g. Broad-Band Light, Laser Genesis, and ProFractional laser) to fade the brown spots and discolouration of the skin.

 Melasma is a skin condition presenting as brown patches on the face of adults.
 The most common sites of involvement are the cheeks, bridge of nose, forehead, and upper lip.